 How might formal testing serve my child?

-This question has different answers depending on the views and professional orientation of every individual we have asked.
-We try to understand the perspective and validity of each answer to this question.
-A great book that aligns with our guiding philosophy is A Compromised Generation by Beth Lambert.
+This question has many different answers depending on who you ask.
+A great book that aligns with our philosophy is A Compromised Generation by Beth Lambert.

 Any time insurance is involved, a formal, specifically coded diagnosis is required in the records to justify coverage or treatment.
 Only some diagnostic codes are reimbursed, while others are not.
-Rendering specific diagnoses in order for insurance to pay for treatment means practitioners face a serious ethical dilemma.
-On the other side of things, with health care and electronic records, it becomes likely that your child’s mental health information file will include a diagnosis that will follow them into adulthood.
+Rendering a specific diagnosis in order for insurance to pay for treatment means practitioners face a serious ethical dilemma as a helper.
+On the other side of things, with health care and electronic records, it becomes likely that your child’s mental health information file will include a diagnosis that may follow a child into adulthood.
 We can’t predict what that will mean for a child’s future in terms of career or education.
-We feel strongly about protecting your privacy and your child’s choices for the future.
+We feel strongly about protecting your privacy and your child’s career and academic choices for the future.
 At your request we will provide coded receipts that you may submit to your insurance provider.

 How many therapy sessions will we need in order to see progress?

-Every family is unique and there are many variables considered when making treatment decisions.
+Every family is so unique and there are many variables.
 Research in play therapy suggests a minimum of 14-16 weekly sessions.
-For therapy to help a child, consistently attended, weekly sessions are recommended by our team.
-To make the MOST of your child’s therapy, parents are also encouraged to learn and grow by implementing a comprehensive parenting philosophy called Conscious Discipline, by Becky Bailey.
-COMPLIMENTARY to all parents, we provide a comprehensive parenting workbook and DVD’s that you may watch in our waiting room while your child is in session.
-It is ESSENTIAL to learn and grow alongside your child for therapy to be most effective!
+For therapy to work for a child, consistently attended, weekly sessions are recommended by our team.
+To make the most of your child’s therapy, our parents are encouraged to grow too by learning a comprehensive parenting philosophy called Conscious Discipline, by Becky Bailey.
+Her book is called Easy to Love, Difficult to Discipline and is available on Amazon.
+It’s pretty fun to learn and grow alongside your child!

 If I’ve made some mistakes in parenting, will the therapist think I’m a bad parent?

 NOT AT ALL!
-We strongly believe that parents have the most difficult job and just like any job – to do it well takes the right tools.
-In this day and age, that is changing rapidly!
+We strongly believe that parents have the most difficult job and just like any job – to do it well takes the right tools – and in this day and age, that is changing rapidly!
 We LOVE equipping parents with tools and heaps and heaps of encouragement and compassion.
 It’s like trimming a tree – some branches grow in ways that need to be trimmed.
-Other branches need more light and air to grow stronger.
+Other branches need more light and air to grow better.
 The tree is never judged for growing branches that we might someday trim back.
 Trimming branches is just part of taking care of and nurturing the tree.
 We love and respect parents and children as much as we love and respect trees.